zhoffman1/lab5-repo/README.md

 # lab5-repo

-This python program takes in a users name and says hi to you a specified number of times.
+This python program takes in a users name and says greets the user a specified number of times

 The people involved in this repository are as follows:

 Alvyn Berg

 Zachary Hoffman